dips4717/gcn-cnn/README.md

 # Datasets
 ### RICO Datasets
 * Download RICO dataset from [rico](https://interactionmining.org/rico) (Optional)
 * We use semantic UI screenshots and annotations.
-Simplified annotation for semantic RICO UIs is given in *data/rico_box_info_list.pkl*
+Simplified annotation for semantic RICO UIs is given in `data/rico_box_info_list.pkl`
-* Dataset partition sets (train/gallery/query) used for all experiments are in `data/UI_data.p` and 'UI_test_data.p'
+* Dataset partition sets (train/gallery/query) used for all experiments are in `data/UI_data.p` and `UI_test_data.p`
 *

 ### GoogleUI Datasets
 * We release GoogleUI dataset.
 GoogleUI is a new dataset of 18.5K UX designs collected from web.
-* Dataset/annoations/descriptions can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1LdhtDfiv48jSAbaLmL3rbrLBi4ZByd6p?usp=sharing)
+* Dataset/annoations/descriptions can be obtained from [Google Drive](https://drive.google.com/drive/folders/1LdhtDfiv48jSAbaLmL3rbrLBi4ZByd6p?usp=sharing)